-The clients of criminal defense lawyers have their property, their liberty, and sometimes even their lives at stake.
-Prosecutors on the other side of those same cases are responsible for protecting the community from dangerous criminals and seeking justice for what are often heinous acts.
-Because of the importance of criminal litigation, criminal lawyers spend a great deal of time in the courtroom and litigating constitutional issues.
+Lawyers who work in criminal law play an important role in society.
+Criminal defense attorneys have clients who have their property, liberty, and sometimes even their lives at stake.
+Prosecutors are responsible for protecting the community from dangerous criminals and seeking justice for what are often heinous crimes.
+All of these lawyers tend to spend a great deal of time in the courtroom.
 The issues at stake for both sides make criminal law one of the most exciting, rewarding, and demanding areas of practice.
-It is also one in which many Cincinnati alumni have excelled.